 YES, THERE IS A CURE FOR AUDIT PARALYSIS

-As you read this, thousands of organizations around the world are busy scurrying about collecting and updating health and safety policies and procedures, updating employee training and training records, reviewing job safety analysis or hazard assessment documents, and just generally getting their company prepared for what has become the most common health and safety management system assessment leading indicator.
+As you read this, thousands of organizations around the world are busily scurrying about collecting and updating health and safety policies and procedures.
+They are updating employee training courses and training records, reviewing job safety analysis or hazard assessment documents, and just generally getting their companies prepared for what has become the most common health and safety management system assessment leading indicator.
 It’s called the “Safety Management System or Program Audit”.
-It goes by many other names such as the EHS Audit, Program Assessment, etc. but the processes for all of them are similar.
+It goes by many other names such as the EHS Audit or Program Assessment but the processes for all of them are similar.
 A trained auditor or audit team, using a standard audit tool or audit protocol, assesses the health and safety management system of a company by interviewing employees, reviewing documents and conducting work site observations.
 Each question in the audit protocol is systematically scored and, depending on the score, the result is deemed as a pass or fail.
-Of these thousands of companies making ready for their audit, most of them suffer from a condition called “audit paralysis“.

-All of the aforementioned symptoms can lead to audit paralysis which is a condition that stifles continuous improvement.
-In order for companies to continue to benefit from the audit process, these conditions need to be addressed.
-Here is an explanation of the conditions and some suggestions on how we can address them.
+All of the above issues can lead to an unsatisfying audit results for a participating company.
+In order for companies to continue to benefit from the audit process, these issues need to be resolved.
+Here is an explanation of the issues and some suggestions on how we can address them.

-Audit fatigue is a condition many companies suffer from after auditing year after year using the same audit protocol and often using the same auditor.
-Typically these companies are mired in a program that offers rewards or recognition for carrying out a standard annual audit.
-Every year it is the same questions and every year the audit reports read the same.
+Audit fatigue is a condition many companies suffer from after auditing year after years of auditing with the same audit protocol and maybe even the same auditor.
+Typically these companies are mired in government/safety association program offering rewards or recognition for carrying out and passing a standard annual audit.
+But all too often the audit asks the same questions and every year the audit reports read the same.
 As companies audit year in and year out, the useful information they obtain from the approach diminishes with each passing year.
 (This is assuming the company acts on the findings of previous audits).
 After awhile, the audit results become very predictable.
-Audit fatigue sets in and the audit process becomes a poor investment as it no longer yields a good return.
+Audit fatigue sets in and when this happens the audit process ceases to be a good investment for the company.

 Stagnant Programs (Audit Paralysis) – Raising the Bar

-Many companies are being audited against weak audit protocols with content derived from basic health and safety elements advocated by W. H. Heinrich 86 years ago.
-In his book (i.e. Industrial Accident Prevention: A Scientific Approach) Heinrich proposed that key elements such as hazard identification and assessment, inspection, safety meetings, etc. are requirements for safety success.
-Contemporary research does not disagree with Heinrich’s elements but it also reveals that there is much more to a well functioning health and safety management system than the original proposed elements.
-The research indicates we need to also assess our programs against other key safety determinants such as management credibility, trust, worker autonomy, work life balance, fairness, satisfaction, etc. There is now general agreement among health and safety professionals that many of these cultural, social psychological program factors are a pre-requisite to successfully implementing the original basic safety program elements.
+Many companies are being audited against weak audit protocols.
+The audit content is primarily derived from basic health and safety elements advocated by W. H. Heinrich 86 years ago.
+In his book (i.e. Industrial Accident Prevention: A Scientific Approach) Heinrich proposed that key elements such as hazard identification and assessment, inspection and safety meetings are requirements for safety success.
+Contemporary research does not disagree with Heinrich’s elements but it also reveals that there is much more to a well-functioning health and safety management system.
+More recent research indicates that programs should also be assessed on other key safety determinants such as management credibility, trust, worker autonomy, work life balance, fairness and satisfaction.
+There is now general agreement among health and safety professionals that many of these cultural, social and psychological factors are a pre-requisite to successfully implementing the basic safety program elements.

 Inaccurate/Imprecise Audit Scoring